AleahPorras/CECS-327-Group-Project/README.md

 A. Direct Communication – Interprocess Communication (IPC)

     File Name       	   Component Role               Communication Protocol         Purpose

-    server-xmlrpc.py       	Chat Message Hub (Server)      TCP Socket (Stream)           Acts as the main communication endpoint for real-time chat, handling multiple simultaneous client connections using threading to ensure concurrency.

-    client-xmlrpc.py    	Chat Client                    TCP Socket (Stream)           Simulates an actively chatting user, connecting to the Message Hub to send messages and receive immediate echo confirmation.
+    server-xmlrpc.py       Chat Message Hub / Sender     XML-RPC (trigger)-> ZMQ PUSH   The RPC method send_message is called by the client.
+This method immediately triggers the Indirect Communication mechanism by PUSHing the message to the ZMQ Broker for distribution.

+    client-xmlrpc.py       Chat Client / Receiver        ZMQ SUB                    The client starts a background thread running a ZMQ SUB socket to receive and print messages in real-time.
+This effectively handles the IPC (real-time chat) requirement.

 B. Remote Communication – Remote Procedure Call (RPC)

     File Name           Component Role                   Communication Protocol     Purpose

-    server-xmlrpc.py    Room Management Service          XML-RPC                    Exposes remote methods (create_room, join_room, list_rooms) that clients can invoke to manage chatroom state before the real-time chat session begins.
+    server-xmlrpc.py    Room Management Service          XML-RPC                    Exposes remote methods (create_room, join_room, remove_user, etc.) to manage chatroom state (members, ownership) prior to or during the messaging session.

-    client-xmlrpc.py    Client Administration Interface  XML-RPC                    Handles the initial connection and administrative requests from the user, calling remote functions on the Room Management Service.
+    client-xmlrpc.py    Client Administration Interface  XML-RPC                    Handles the initial user workflow (authentication, choosing to create/join a room) by calling remote functions on the Room Management Service.

-C. Indirect Communication – Message Queues (Planned)
+C. Indirect Communication – Message Queues (Pub-Sub via ZeroMQ)

     File Name       	Component Role              ZMQ Protocol / Socket Type     Purpose

-    broker.py       	ZMQ Forwarding Broker       PULL / PUB       Binds two separate sockets: a PULL socket to receive messages from Publishers and a PUB socket to distribute those messages to all connected Subscribers based on their topics.
+    broker.py       	ZMQ Forwarding Broker       PULL / PUB       A standalone process that facilitates communication between the decoupled RPC server and the clients.
+It receives messages via PULL and distributes them to all subscribers via PUB.

-    client-xmlrpc.py   	Monitoring Subscriber       SUB              Connects to the Broker's PUB address and uses a topic filter (zmq.SUBSCRIBE) to asynchronously receive and process relevant system events (e.g., chatroom activity, server health metrics).
+    client-xmlrpc.py   	Monitoring Subscriber       SUB              Connects to the Broker's PUB address in a dedicated thread to receive topic-filtered chat messages asynchronously.

-    server-xmlrpc.py    Server Event Publisher      PUSH             Connects to the Broker's PULL address and pushes non-essential, asynchronous events (e.g., "User Login," "Chatroom Created") to decouple the main server load.
+    server-xmlrpc.py    Server Event Publisher      PUSH             Sends messages to the broker.py PULL socket immediately after an RPC send_message call is received.
+This decouples message sending from delivery.

 3. How to Run Each Module

 All scripts should be run from the command line in separate terminal windows.
 Use python [filename] to execute.

-A. MAIN CHAT MODULE RUN - Direct Communication (IPC - TCP Sockets) -

-This demonstration requires two or more terminals for the server and client(s).
+Full System Startup Order

+The order is critical due to the ZMQ connections.
+You must run these components in three separate terminals:

-    1. Start the Broker and Server (Chat Message Hub):
+Start the Broker:

 python broker.py

-    (You MUST run this first.
-The server will listen on 127.0.0.1:5555).
+(The broker starts listening on PULL: 5555 and PUB: 5556.)

+Start the RPC Server (Publisher/Room Manager):

 python server-xmlrpc.py

-	( You MUST run this second before running clients.
-The server returns "Connecting to ThisCord Server...)
+(This connects the server's PUSH socket to the broker and starts the RPC service on localhost:3000.)

-	2. Start Client 1:
+Start Client 1 (Client/Subscriber):

 python client-xmlrpc.py

-    (Enter a name/room, and observe the echo response on server-xmlrpc).
+(Follow prompts: Enter username, choose 'create' or 'join' room.
+Once joined, a background thread connects the ZMQ SUB socket to the broker, and the chat prompt appears.)

-    3. Start Client 2 (Optional, in a new terminal):
+Start Client 2 (Client/Subscriber):

 python client-xmlrpc.py

-    (Observe that the server handles both connections concurrently).

-B. Remote Communication (RPC - XML-RPC)

-This demonstrates administrative communication for room setup.

-    1. Start the Room Management Service (RPC Server):

-    python server-xmlrpc.py

-		Error handling if identical name and room are created

-	(The server will listen on localhost:3000).

-    2. Run the Client Administration Script:
+(Follow prompts: Join the room created by Client 1.)

+B. Messaging Flow (Direct/Indirect Integration)

+When Client 1 types a message and presses Enter:

+client-xmlrpc.py makes an RPC call (send_message) to server-xmlrpc.py.

+server-xmlrpc.py immediately PUSHes the message to broker.py (Indirect Communication).

+broker.py forwards the message via PUB.

+The background threads in both Client 1 and Client 2 (client-xmlrpc.py) receive the message via SUB and display it in real time (IPC fulfillment).

+4. Validation and Testing

+This section details how to confirm that all three communication mechanisms are functional and exchanging data as intended, addressing the "Validation Summary" deliverable.

+A. RPC Validation (Room Management)

+Test Scenario: Verify remote creation and state persistence.

+Ensure broker.py and server-xmlrpc.py are running (Steps 1 & 2 above).

-    python client-xmlrpc.py
+Run client-xmlrpc.py (Client 1).

+Enter username Alice.

+Choose create, enter room name GeneralChat.
+Expected Outcome:

+The client prints confirmation: Creating chatroom GeneralChat....

+The server console prints a confirmation log: Chatroom GeneralChat has been created.

+If you run a second client, the initial room list will show GeneralChat.

+B. Indirect (ZMQ Pub/Sub) & IPC Validation (Real-Time Chat)

+Test Scenario: Validate asynchronous message delivery between decoupled clients.

+Ensure Client 1 (Alice in GeneralChat) is running.

-        Follow the prompts to enter a username and choose the action (join or create).
+Start Client 2 (client-xmlrpc.py), enter username Bob, and join the GeneralChat room.

-		Will send out to the user verifcation that their room was creates and/or that that have been added to a room.
-(Some will have before and afters of the list of rooms and/or list of members in a room)

-        Observe the response printed to the client and the confirmation log on the server console.

-C. Indirect Communication (Pub/Sub - ZeroMQ)

-This demonstration requires three terminals for the broker, the subscriber, and the publisher.
-The setup uses a PUSH/PULL pattern for reliable transmission from Publisher to Broker, and a PUB/SUB pattern from Broker to Subscribers for fan-out.

-    1. Start the ZMQ Broker (Forwarder):

-    python broker.py

-    (The broker binds PULL on 5555 and PUB on 5556).

-    2. Start the Monitoring Subscriber (Specify a topic filter):

-    # Subscribes to events starting with 'room/'
-    python client-xmlrpc.py room/

-    3. Run the Server Event Publisher:

-    python server-xmlrpc.py

-    (The publisher will send a single message with the topic room/general and then exit.
-The subscriber should immediately receive and print the message).
+In Client 1 (Alice) terminal, type: Hello Bob, testing ZMQ!
+Expected Outcome:

+Client 1 (Alice's screen): The message appears instantly as the SUB thread receives the message.

+Client 2 (Bob's screen): The message appears instantly: Alice: Hello Bob, testing ZMQ!.

+Server Console (server-xmlrpc.py): Prints a log of the PUSH operation: Sent message to chatroom room/GeneralChat: {'user': 'Alice', 'text': 'Hello Bob, testing ZMQ!'}.

+This validates that the RPC call successfully triggered the ZMQ PUSH (Publisher), which was forwarded by the Broker, and received by the SUB sockets in the clients (Subscribers), fulfilling both the IPC and Indirect communication requirements simultaneously.